Spain Digital Nomad Visa Guide (2024)

 While writing this guide we have found a few amazing sources for digital nomads who decide to settle in Spain.

-• Ministry of economic affairs and digital transformation is a great place to find new information about certain legislation that tackles spheres of digital nomads’ interests.
+• Ministry of economic affairs and digital transformation is a great place to find new information about certain legislation that can affect you as a digital nomad.

-• The best website for digital nomads who look for accommodation in Spain is called Idealista.
-No matter if you want to buy or rent, you can find a variety of real estates all around Spain.
+• The best website for digital nomads looking for accommodation in Spain is called Idealista.
+No matter if you want to buy or rent, you can find a variety of real estate all around Spain.

-• Here are the links to some of the local public transport providers via which you can buy tickets: EMT Valencia, Guaguas Municipales (Las Palmas), Malaga public transport consortium, Tenerife public buses, TMB (Barcelona), EMT Madrid, and TUSSAM (Seville).
+• Here are the links to some of the local public transport providers via which you can buy tickets: EMT Valencia, Guaguas Municipales (Las Palmas), Malaga public transport consortium, Tenerife public buses, TMB (Barcelona), and EMT Madrid.

-• Renfe — the official website of the Spanish national rail company, there you can buy intercity tickets or simply check the schedules.
-Renfe also allows you to buy train tickets or get information on various cities’ commuter rail networks
+• Renfe — the official website of the Spanish national rail company, where you can buy intercity tickets or simply check the schedules.
+Renfe also allows you to buy train tickets or get information on various cities’ commuter rail networks.

 • Alsa and Flixbus are also great, cost-effective options if you are looking for intercity bus transport.